-A family abuse protective order is a civil court order that is designed to stop violent behavior and keep your abuser away from you.
+A family abuse protective order is a civil court order that is designed to stop violent behavior and keep the abuser away from you.

 If you are not granted a protective order, there are still some things you can do to stay safe.
 It might be a good idea to contact one of the domestic violence resource centers in your area to get help, support, and advice on how to stay safe.
 They can help you come up with a safety plan and help connect you with the resources you need.
 You will find a list of resources on our VA Where to Find Help page.
 You can also find safety planning tips on our Staying Safe page.

 It is a good idea to write down the name of the responding officer(s) and their badge number in case you want to follow up on your case.
-You should also make sure the police or sheriff write a report on the incident even if the abuser is not arrested --- this is required under Virginia law.** The report could be valuable documentation if you try to modify or extend your order.
+You should also make sure the police or sheriff write a report on the incident even if the abuser is not arrested.
+The report could be valuable documentation if you try to modify or extend your order.

 Only a judge can modify a protective order.
-If you or the abuser wish to change the terms of the order, a "Request to Modify" can be filed.
-If you wish to cancel the order, a "Motion to Dismiss" can be filed.
+If you or the abuser wish to change the terms of the order, a motion to modify can be filed.
+If you wish to cancel the order, a motion to dismiss can be filed.
 The court may be less willing to offer you its protection in the future if you have an order dismissed (canceled).

-If you want to extend the order, a new law that passed in 2010 now allows orders to be extended.
-You can file a "Motion requesting a hearing to extend the order."
+If you want to extend the order, you can file a motion to extend.
 This must be filed before your protective order expires.
 Proceedings to extend a protective order are supposed to be given high priority by the court.
 If you were a member of the respondent's family or household at the time the initial protective order was issued, the court may extend your protective order for a period of up to two years to protect the health and safety of the you or your current family or household member(s).
 You can file to extend your order more than once.*